sumaiya-2411/Computer-Networks/README.md

 # Computer-Networks-PacketPlayground
-A collection of practical Computer Networks lab exercises.
+A collection of CSE421 Computer Networks lab exercises